DeepQuestAI/DeepStackPython/facerecognition.rst

 In the Getting Started, we had an overview of the face recognition API.
 In this section, we shall explore all the functionalities of the API.

-Face Registeration
+Face Registration
 ------------------

-The face registeration endpoint allows you to register pictures of person and associate it with a userid.
+The face registration endpoint allows you to register pictures of person and associate it with a userid.

 You can specify multiple pictures per person during registration.